 Does your organisation have enough creepy crawly size ideas?

 By the way, gardening is a real passion of mine.
-As a young lad, I worked the summer holidays in a horticultural nursery in Dublin, and was probably the only child in Ireland to get a soil testing kit for their 11th birthday!
+When I was young, I worked the summer holidays in a horticultural nursery in Dublin, and was probably the only child in Ireland to get a soil testing kit for their 11th birthday!
 I nearly went on to study agricultural science at university but switched to engineering at the last moment.
-I find there are so many similarities between tending to growth in a garden and helping organisations innovate and grow!
+Gardening provides some great analogies for management practices.

 Director of 3inno